Gina-Lisa Lohfink

-Gina-Lisa Lohfink (born 23 September 1986) is a German model and TV and media personality.
+Gina-Lisa Lohfink (born 23 September 1986) is a German television and media personality.

 Early life

 Lohfink was born on 23 September 1986 in Seligenstadt, Hesse.
 After finishing school, she trained as a nurse and worked as a fitness trainer.
 She has heterochromia; her right eye is green and her left eye is blue.

 In 2015, Lohfink revealed she suffers from congenital heart defect.

 Career

 Pageantry

 Lohfink won Miss Frankfurt 2005, Miss Darmstadt 2006 and Queen of the World/Internet 2007.
 She was Miss Supermodel at Miss Hawaiian Tropic International 2007.

 Modelling

 In 2006, Lohfink modelled for clothing label Southpole.
 In 2008, she participated on the third cycle of Germany's Next Topmodel, being selected as one of the nineteen finalists.
 Despite being a fan favorite, she finished in twelfth place.
 She has shot for numerous men's magazines such as Playboy, Penthouse and FHM.
 Later in 2008, she starred in an ad campaign for Sixt alongside centenarian actor Johannes Heesters.
 In February 2010, she walked in New York Fashion Week for Heatherette designer Richie Rich for his collection A*MUSE.
 In 2012, she starred in a campaign for Redcoon with fellow Germany's Next Topmodel contestant and model Micaela Schäfer.